archit1892/CONTRIBUTING-Project/CONTRIBUTING.md

     Note, using a `git add .` will automatically add all files.
 You can do a `git status` to see your changes, but do it before `git add`.

-6. Commit your changes using a descriptive commit message with JIRA ticket ID.
+6. Commit your changes using a descriptive commit message with JIRA issue ID.

     ```shell
     git commit -m "EVENTS-125: BZ Awards Competition Leveling the Playing Field"
     ```
-    EVENTS-125: would be ticket ID of JIRA
+    Where **EVENTS-125**: would be ID of issue on JIRA.

 7. Push your commits to your Github Fork: